AkshathaSingh/Sentiment-Analysis-of-Customer-Reviews/README.md

 and <b>Support Vector Machines</b>.

 #### Data
-- The dataset has been taken from Amazon Product Data, Julian McAuley UCSD.
+- The dataset has been taken from Amazon Review Data, Julian McAuley UCSD.
-- We have taken 5k customer reviews with ratings in the range of 1-5.
+- We have taken 5k customer reviews with ratings on the scale of 1-5.